fjadidi2001/CS50X/Sql-learning/readme.md

 <br>
 Aggregation operations are usually referred to as aggregation functions.
 A function includes the code that is required to perform a task.

+## API(Application Programming Interface)
+A lot of data lives on the Internet.
+Servers are computers that are always listening for requests of information.
+You can request information from a database server through an API.

+## Web scraping
+ extract information from websites.

+**so use database, api, web scraping for collecting data.**

+## Data grouping
+powerful tool when working with large datasets.
+Grouping allows you to collect and see data in a new way, to answer more complex questions.